Guide To Chia Seeds: Benefits, Nutrition & Weight Loss

-Last but not the least is the option to eat your chia seeds wholesome.
-This means eating a spoonful straight - however, make sure to be careful as they will probably managed to find their way somewhere between your teeth.
+Last but not least is the option to eat your chia seeds whole.
+This means eating a spoonful straight - however, make sure to be careful as they will probably manage to find their way somewhere between your teeth.

 In fact, because of this many people decide to either ground them or eat chia seeds with milk or water.
 Now is the right time to start and get all the wonderful benefits.